alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 For Church of England when referring to school names.

 ### cabinet

 The cabinet is lower case.

 ### Capital Gains Tax

 Title case.

 ### Capitalisation

-DO NOT USE BLOCK CAPITALS FOR LARGE AMOUNTS OF TEXT AS IT’S QUITE HARD TO READ.
+DO NOT USE BLOCK CAPITALS FOR LARGE AMOUNTS OF TEXT AS IT'S QUITE HARD TO READ.

 Always use sentence case, even in page titles and service names.
 The exceptions to this are proper nouns, including: